YHhaoareyou/vite-single-spa-ts-root-config/README.md

 <script type="module-shim" src="/vite-single-spa-root-config.<%= isLocal ? 'ts' : 'js' %>"></script>
 ```
 4. Check the console of the browser and add necessary configurations in the Content-Security-Policy tag.

-## Special thanks

-@AustinZhu for helping me with the configurations
-@filoxo for sharing problems and ideas about the interop issue [here](https://github.com/single-spa/single-spa.js.org/issues/538)